dipankardas011/dipankardas-portfolio/content/diary/May25.md

 description = "Let's talk about my May 2025"
 +++

+# Date 2025-05-13 2025-05-15
+* ksctl new features working rbac
+* learning about mcp and revision of existing knowledge base
+* Some interesting terraform practizes experienced by failing problems

 # Date 2025-05-12
 * qiskit quantum gover search, shor's algorithm, quantum fourier transform
 * day work with terraform backend and best practises